-Co-requisite: For students in the BS/MS Dietetics Program - NFS 446 Nutritional Care B
+Co-requisite: For students in the Combined Pathway in Dietetics - NFS 446 Nutritional Care B

 Second of a three course sequence examining the interrelationships of physiology, biochemistry, and nutrition as related to medical nutritional therapy.
 Emphasis on role of nutrition in preventing and treating disease/disorders: diabetes mellitus, hypoglycemia, dysphagia, kidney disease, chronic obstructive pulmonary disease, and cystic fibrosis.